benhofer/portfolio/README.md

 - Iconify Icons
 - Custom-designed graphics

+Used EZGif.com to generate animated gifs in the portfolio.

 # Bootstrapped Using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).